gdiaz384/py3TranslateLLM/README.md

 ## Release Notes:

 - [This xkcd](//xkcd.com/1319) is my life.
+- If interrupted, use one of the backup files created under backups/[date] to continue with minimal loss of data.
+Resuming from save data in this folder after being interrupted is not automatic.
+Technically `--resume` (`-r`) exists, but it can be overly picky.
+- In addition to the libraries listed below, py3TranslateLLM also uses several libraries from the Python standard library.
+See source code for an enumeration of those.
+- Settings can be specified at runtime from the command prompt and/or using `py3TranslateLLM.ini`.
+    - Settings read from the command prompt take priority over the `.ini`.
+    - Values are designated using the following syntax:
+        - `commandLineOption=value`
+        - The 'None' keyword for an option indicates no value.
+Example: `preTranslationDictionary=None`
+        - Whitespace is ignored.
+        - Lines with only whitespace are ignored.
+        - Lines starting with `#` are ignored.
+In other words, `#` means a comment.
+        - Keys in the key=value pairs are case sensitive.
+Many values are as well.
+        - Keys in the key=value pairs must match the command line options exactly.
+        - See: `py3TranslateLLM --help` and the **Parameters** enumeration below for valid values.
+- Aside: LLaMA stands for Large Language Model Meta AI.
+[Wiki](//en.wikipedia.org/wiki/LLaMA).
+    - Therefore [Local LLaMA](//www.reddit.com/r/LocalLLaMA) is about running AI on a local PC.

-- Concept art:
+### Concept art:

-    - The design concept behind pyTranslateLLM is to produce the highest quality machine and AI translations possible for dialogue and narration by providing LLM/NMT models the information they need to translate to the best of their ability.
+- The design concept behind pyTranslateLLM is to produce the highest quality machine and AI translations possible for dialogue and narration by providing NMT and LLM models the information they need to translate to the best of their ability.
 This includes but is not limited to:
     - Bunding the source language strings into paragraphs to increase the context of the translated text.
     - For LLMs and DeepL, providing them with the history of previously translated text to ensure proper flow of dialogue.
     - For LLMs, identifying any speakers by name, sex and optionally other metrics like age and occupation.
     - For LLMs, providing other arbitrary bits of information in the prompt.
     - Removing and/or substituting strings that should not be translated prior to forming paragraphs and prior to submitting text for translation.
 Examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
         - This should help the LLM/NMT understand the submitted text as contiguous 'paragraphs' better.
 - Other translation techniques omit one or all of the above.
 Providing this information _should_ dramatically increase the translation quality when translating languages that are heavily sensitive to context, like Japanese, where much or most of the meaning of the language is not found in the spoken or written words but rather in the surrounding context in which the words are spoken.
     - Aside: For Japanese in particular, context is very important as it is often the only way to identify who is speaking and whom it is they are talking about.
 - **If translating from context light languages like English, where most of the meaning of the language is found within the language itself, then there should not be any or only small differences in translation quality**.
 - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
 This should result in a further boost in translation quality.
 - The intent is to increase the productivity of translators by cutting down the time required for the most time consuming aspect of creating quality dialogue translations, the editing phase, and to have a program that complements other automated parsing and script extraction programs.
 - Other programs can be used to find and parse small bits of untranslated text in text files and images.
 This program focuses on dialogue.
 - While it is not the emphasis of this program, there is some code to help extract dialogue from certain common formats and then reinsert it automatically after translation including automatic handling of word wrap.
+- While it is not the emphasis of this program, submitting translations in batches to some NMTs is also supported.

+### Regarding the Spreadsheet Formats:

 - For the spreadsheet formats (.csv, .xlsx, .xls, .ods), the following apply when used for translating text:
     - The first row is reserved for headers and is always ignored for data processing otherwise.
     - The first column (1st) must be the raw text.
 Multiple lines within a cell, called 'paragraphs,' are allowed.